lucavehbiu/playpals/replit.md

 - July 3, 2025.
 FEATURE COMPLETE: Fixed group invitation navigation and acceptance system - users can now directly accept/decline group invitations from notification bell with inline Accept/Decline buttons instead of broken navigation to group pages
 - July 4, 2025.
 FEATURE: Added automatic event suggestion notifications - when a poll receives enough responses to meet minimum requirements, all group members are notified about available event suggestions
 - July 4, 2025.
 BUGFIX: Enhanced notification system debugging - added comprehensive logging to track when automatic event suggestion notifications are triggered and ensure proper delivery to all group members
+- July 7, 2025.
+FEATURE COMPLETE: Added comprehensive Submit Score functionality to completed events - participants can now submit match results directly from individual event pages for events that are part of sports groups, with visual indicators for completed events and trophy icons

 ## User Preferences